jaytimm/google-ngrams-and-r/README.md

 ------------------------------------------------------------------------

-### Aggregate & sample again - and restructure
+### Restructure to bag-of-words

 At this point, we have successfully stolen a very small portion of the 5-gram corpus derived from the 100+ billion word Google corpus.
-At ~6.7 Gb, it is still a bit big for use locally in R. With the goal of building n-gram-based co-occurence matrices, the next step is to restructure the 5-gram data some, as well as (continue to) condense file sizes.
+At ~6.7 Gb, it is still a bit big for use locally in R. With the goal of building n-gram-based co-occurence matrices, the next step is to restructure the 5-gram data some.

 Per each file/sub-corpus generated above, here we: